The Concept of the Sacrament of

 What are the main moments of repentance?

 In the realm of feeling and consciousness, it is the "affliction of committed sins," the judgment of conscience, the condemnation of one's sinful past, the loathing of sin, the hatred of sin and (as a result, the will) the desire and determination to break with this sinful past, The sinful direction of his will, a firm pledge to continue to guard against sins and correct his life.
 And all this must be combined with a fervent prayer to God for the forgiveness of sins and liberation from sin as the inner power that exists in man.

 The meaning of confession before the priest.The end of this spiritual breakthrough and the rebirth of a person is a confession before the priest, when in front of the priest as a witness ("I am the witness") and together with the doctor the innermost wounds of conscience, the whole shame of sin, are revealed.
-Here, this spiritual breakthrough, the final spiritual breakthrough, that makes a person worthy of the Divine grace-filled forgiveness through a permissive prayer from the priest ends.
-For only God in His miraculous help, given in the sacrament (confession), is really able to truly shave, like a wave, seeking His soul, by His miraculous touch, to kill the sinful soul in the soul of the sinner, to give peace, strength and power weakened by the sin of the soul.
-Here, Christ "is invisibly to receive confession" (through "witness") and forgives sin, and the Holy Spirit descends and cleanses the penitent soul with his burning fire.
+Here this spiritual breakthrough, the final spiritual breakthrough, which makes a person worthy of the Divine grace-filled forgiveness through a permissive prayer from the priest ends here.
+For only God in His miraculous help, given in the sacrament (confession), is really able to truly shave, like a wave seeking His soul, by His miraculous touch to kill the power of sin in the soul of the sinner, to give peace, strength and strength to the sinful soul, exhausted by the sin.
+Here, Christ "invisibly to receive confession" (through the "witness") and forgives sin, and the Holy Spirit descends and cleanses the penitent soul with his burning fire.

 But in order to be regenerated in the sacrament of Penance, man himself must prepare his own revival.
 Without this, the sacrament can not act on it.